jasonkyuyim/se3_diffusion/README.md

 ```
 This can also be found in the config in Wandb by searching `ckpt_dir`.
 Once you have a good run, you can copy and save the weights somewhere for inference.

+# Acknowledgements

+Thank you to the following for pointing out bugs:
+* longlongman